-To Be Held June 13, 2019
+To Be Held June 10, 2020

-This year's Annual Meeting of Stockholders of TRACON Pharmaceuticals, Inc. (the "Company" or "TRACON") will be held on June 13, 2019, at 8:00 AM Pacific time at the Company's corporate headquarters located at 4350 La Jolla Village Drive, Suite 800, San Diego, California 92122 for the following purposes, each as more fully described in the accompanying Proxy Statement:
+This year's Annual Meeting of Stockholders of TRACON Pharmaceuticals, Inc. (the "Company" or "TRACON") will be held on June 10, 2020, at 8:00 AM Pacific time at the Company's corporate headquarters located at 4350 La Jolla Village Drive, Suite 800, San Diego, California 92122 for the following purposes, each as more fully described in the accompanying Proxy Statement:

-- 1. To elect a "Class I" Director named in the Company's Proxy Statement to hold office until the Company's 2022 Annual Meeting of Stockholders and until a successor is elected and qualified; - 2.
-To ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019; and - 3.
+- 1. To elect two "Class II" directors named in the Company's Proxy Statement to hold office until the Company's 2023 Annual Meeting of Stockholders and until a successor is elected and qualified; - 2.
+To ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020; - 3.
+To approve an amendment to the Company's certificate of incorporation to increase its authorized shares of common stock from 20,000,000 to 70,000,000; and - 4.
 To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.